- 07 Nov 2024

 The assessment will be called “ACWHD Tax” in WineDirect's system and in the receipts.

-2) The 1% assessment is charged on gross sales revenue.
+2) The 1% assessment is charged on gross DTC sales revenue within Amador County.
 What does that include?

 No, it only applies to items that you would charge California sales tax on.